ArduPilot/node-mavlink/README.md

 #### `async send(stream: Writable, msg: MavLinkData, protocol: MavLinkProtocol)`

 This function serializes the `msg` message using the provided `protocol` (default: `MavLinkProtocolV1`) and sends it to the `stream`.
-If the process is successful the method returns with the length of written data denoting that no error occured.
+If the process is successful the method returns with the length of written data denoting that no error occurred.
 However, if the process was not successful it will error out with the underlying error object returned on by the stream.

 #### `async sendSigned(stream: Writable, msg: MavLinkData, key: Buffer, linkId: uint8_t, sysid: uint8_t, compid: uint8_t)`